 - Can you name a conflict that you had in your last workplace and what you did to resolve it?

 - Finally, there are motivational competencies.
 These will tell the employer what makes you tick, how driven you are and what motivates you.
 An example of a motivational competency question is:

 - When have you worked the hardest and feel the greatest achievement?

 If you can prove competency across all three areas, you’ll be a force to be reckoned with.

 How do you fit in?

-So you’ve discovered which competencies they’ll be testing you on, and now you need to prove you have them in your skill-set.
+So you’ve discovered which competencies they’ll be testing you on.
+Now you need to prove you have them in your skill-set.
 Take a look back through your life and your employment history.
-How can you demonstrate a time in which you demonstrated each one?
-Once you’ve found examples to fit, you can start practicing your answers.
+How can you demonstrate a time in which you used and showcased each one?
+Once you’ve found examples to fit, you can start practising your answers.

 The right reply